snek/lifestealmod/README.md

 ---

 Thank you for choosing the Lifesteal Mod!
-Enjoy the added challenge and excitement it brings to your Minecraft experience.
-If you encounter any issues or have feedback, feel free to reach out via the mod's [support page](#) or GitHub repository.